 For information on any marketing standards requirements for fresh fruit and vegetables, please contact DEFRA’s Horticultural Marketing Inspectorate through their website.

 Medicinal claims are made for some fruit and vegetables e.g. the Wonder Bean ‘Lupinus Albus’.
 Products where claims are made for the treatment or prevention of disease, or which is administered with a view to restoring, correcting or modifying physiological functions by exerting a pharmacological, immunological or metabolic action, fall within the definition of a medicine.

-You can find out further information on medical claims by contacting The Medicines and Healthcare products Regulatory Agency (MHRA), through their website.
+For further information on medical claims contact The Medicines and Healthcare products Regulatory Agency (MHRA).

 If you are importing organic products (live or unprocessed agricultural products, processed agricultural for use as food or feed and vegetative propagating material and seeds for cultivation), from outside the EU, please contact the Organic Imports team through DEFRA's website.